Practice makes progress.

 Juniors and adults should have either a BNSW membership, or CA ride/race licence for insurance reasons.
 Responsibility for this insurance is always yours.

-Juniors are expected to ride with their parents. -Talk to the ride leader about the right group for your child.
+All juniors U13 and below are expected to ride with their parents in the slow or medium groups. -Talk to the ride leader about the right group for your child.

 - require two adults (other than the ride leader) to commit to looking out for your child. -One adult to drop back for a child in need, while the other adult looks after the other two children.